sethbrasile/personal-blog/content/posts/protect-your-services-with-an-immutable-reverse-proxy-fail2ban-and-cloudflare-part-1/index.md

 categories: [Web Services, cybersecurity]
 showToc: true
 draft: false
-comments: false
+comments: true
+showCodeCopyButtons: true
 ---

-If you're looking for the tl;dr step-by-step guide, you can [skip to part 2 here][part 2] (but I highly recommend reading through this post first to understand the concepts and theory behind the tools we'll be using).
+*If you're looking for the step-by-step guide, you can [skip to part 2 here][part 2] (but I highly recommend reading through this post first to understand the concepts and theory behind the tools we'll be using).*

-If you're looking for a guide on how to set up an enterprise-grade firewall with pfSense, you can [skip to part 3 here.][part 3]
+*If you're looking for a guide on how to set up an enterprise-grade firewall with pfSense, you can [skip to part 4 here.][part 4]*

 ---